 If you’re considering using their service, please take my review as my personal experience.
 If I do receive compensation for the second claim, I intend to update the post with what happened and when we received compensation*.

 If you have a close connection with your airline, like a loyalty program or you’ve used their customer service before and it was flawless, I suggest you try reaching out to them first and filing your complaint with them.

 AirHelp provides a service, not a charity, so think about if you want to let go of a fee to get someone to do it for you or not.
 In our case, after jumping through countless hoops, we were left without much choice.
 I’m typically lazy to deal with all sorts of paperwork, so this type of service suits me.

 Be as detailed and as thorough as possible when describing your account of the events that led to the flight disruption.
 It might not make your case go faster (as you’ve seen from my example) but at least you have all the evidence of what went wrong.

 This page on the AirHelp website has all the FAQs about submitting a claim with them.
 I also strongly advise that you read their “know your rights” section so that you are fully aware if your disrupted flight is eligible for compensation or not.

 *Update: we got an email in October 2019 saying we won the case and we would be compensated within a month (November 2019).
-It’s now December 2019 and SATA hasn’t paid, yet.
+SATA paid us in March 2020.